Structured Settlement Watchdog®

 • To compound that, some of these structured settlement factoring companies and their agents are inducing people to commit fraud on the courts, so the factoring companies can make massive profits at the expense of their victims.
 Some structured settlement secondary market companies have even committed fraud themselves.

 • Unfortunately, a huge gap in regulation fails to protect how consumers and investors can be solicited.
 What regulation there is not consistently effective enough, and weaknesses are exploited to the detriment of American consumers.
-As things stood in January 2024, with the exception of Maryland, Georgia, Louisiana, Minnesota, and South Carolina (the latter 2 sprang into action after blistering exposure in mainstream media by the Minneapolis Star Tribune and McClatchy, respectively), recently required structured settlement transferee registration.
+As things stand in 2025, with the exception of Maryland, Georgia, Louisiana, Minnesota, and South Carolina (the latter 2 sprang into action after blistering exposure in mainstream media by the Minneapolis Star Tribune and McClatchy, respectively), recently required structured settlement transferee registration.
 There is, inexplicably, no regulatory body that consumers, investors in structured settlement payment rights, or participants in the structured settlements secondary market can easily turn to if they wish to address questionable business conduct by companies in the structured settlement secondary market.
 So the Structured Settlement Watchdog® writes/barks about it.

 Inaccurate information does not help consumers and is not good for the industry.
 Please refer to the following video and following section.